Why We Write When The World Is On Fire

 The novel is still in revision so I haven’t yet discovered its place in the world, though I do feel confident enough that it will have one beyond my computer.
 Will it topple the war machine when it does?
 Doubtful.
 Could it inspire even some of its readers to take action as creative, political beings in a system that considers them, at best, data, and at worst, to borrow Kathy Fish’s word, targets?
 Should this even be the book’s purpose?
 I’m not so sure, but I can say that in writing it I have found my way back to mine.

-Cara Benson is an award winning writer whose stories, poems, book reviews, and essays have been published in The New York Times, Boston Review, Best American Poetry, The Brooklyn Rail, Fence, Electric Literature, Hobart, Vol. 1 Brooklyn, 3:AM, and in syndication.
-She has received a New York Foundation for the Arts Fellowship in Literature and is in revision on her second book, a novel.
-Of her first book the Huffington Post writes: “Benson does more with the two-word sentence than many poets do in two stanzas or even two poems, largely because it would be difficult to find even a single wasted word."
-Cara teaches Creative Writing in the Graduate Program at Prescott College.
+Cara Benson is an award winning writer whose stories, poems, book reviews, and essays have been published in The New York Times, Boston Review, Best American Poetry, The Brooklyn Rail, Identity Theory, Fence, Electric Literature, Hobart, Vol. 1 Brooklyn, 3:AM, and in syndication.
+She has received a New York Foundation for the Arts Fellowship in Literature and the bpNichols award.
+She is the author of (made), a collection of microprose, of which the Huffington Post writes: “Benson does more with the two-word sentence than many poets do in two stanzas or even two poems, largely because it would be difficult to find even a single wasted word."
+Her personal radio essay, "I Was a Funny Kid", aired in syndication on NPR.
+Cara lives in the unceded homelands of the Stockbridge Munsee Band of Mohicans.
 Her online home is: carabensonwriter.com.See other articles by Cara Benson